CPP API Manual

 2. Run the command AcquisitionStart.

 To stop image acquisition, run command AcquisitionStop.
-The code snippet below shows a simplified streaming example without error handling.
+The code snippet below shows a modification of the main function of the simple image streaming example above.

 Image streaming code snippet